 If you have a cannula, you will be required to wait in the Department for a short time until we have removed it.
 Once you’ve left the Department, you can continue with normal activities.
 If you have fasted, you can eat and drink as usual.

 Your images will be reviewed by our radiologists.
 The report will be released to your referring clinician up to two or three weeks later.
 Urgent cases are prioritised and results may be available sooner.
 If you haven’t already, please make arrangements with your clinician to collect your results.

 Worries and anxieties

-We understand that having an MRI scan can be a daunting experience, but we will do our best to ensure that you are as comfortable as possible.
+We understand that some patients may be a little apprehensive, but we will do our best to ensure that you are as comfortable as possible.